 Most importantly, choose an apple variety that you enjoy.
 For this recipe, I like organic Gala or Fuji apples for their sweetness; however, I have also used Honeycrisp and Granny Smith for this recipe (note that these varieties are slightly less sweet and more on the tart side).

-Organic Washington Apples
+From My Sponsor: Organic Washington Apples

 Organic Washington Apples are grown in Washington State which is one of the premier apple-growing areas in the world.
 The nutrient-rich soil, arid climate, plentiful water and advanced growing practices in Washington State provides the right setting for producing top-quality fruit.
 As a result, the number of pests and diseases the apples are subject to is far less.
+Organic Washington apples are grown in accordance with the guidelines of the National Organic Program (NOP) and never commingle with conventional apples.
+Each organic apple is picked by hand, too.

 Today, Organic Washington apples are available in every key variety you've come to know over the years: Red Delicious, Golden Delicious, Granny Smith, Gala, Fuji, Pinky Lady (Cripps Pink), Honeycrisp and Cosmic Crisp®.